Home » Paying For College

 3. Private student loans

-Once you’ve submitted your FAFSA and hit your funding cap on Direct Unsubsidized Loans, you’ll have two main options (unless you qualify for an HRSA loan) — you can apply for a Grad PLUS Loan or for private student loans.
+Once you’ve submitted your FAFSA and hit your funding cap on Direct Unsubsidized Loans, you’ll have two main options (unless you qualify for an HRSA loan): apply for a Grad PLUS Loan (if eligible under the current grandfathering rules) or apply for private student loans.

 A private student loan may be able to offer you more loan options and a better interest rate if you have a good credit score.
-Despite the fact that Grad PLUS Loans require a credit check, a high score won’t have a positive impact on your rate.
-But it can with private student loans.
+Unlike federal loans, private lenders typically base your rate on factors like your credit score, income, debt-to-income ratio, and repayment history.

 If you’re thinking about taking out private student loans, make sure to shop around for the best deal.
 The interest rate is definitely important.
 But you’ll also want to consider things like origination fees, payment flexibility, monthly student loan payments, and customer service.